ROSS VALLEY CHARTER AUTHORIZATION

 The State California Department of Education (CDE) and Board of Education (SBE) have a rigorous process to evaluate charter school petitions.
 Both these bodies are staffed with professional educators appointed by state-elected officials.
-The CDE thoroughly reviewed RVC’s 400-page charter petition and recommended approval because it satisfied all the required elements, including a detailed description of the school’s educational program and a sustainable budget.
+In 2016, the CDE thoroughly reviewed RVC’s 400-page charter petition and recommended approval because it satisfied all the required elements, including a detailed description of the school’s educational program and a sustainable budget.
 The SBE unanimously approved the recommendation, which is unusual, with even the teacher union member voting ‘yes’.

 The approval required RVC to slightly revise a few parts of the petition, and that has been done.
 Approval also is contingent on RVC securing a facility, which it has done.
 RVC has been given an official “County District School Code,” the last step in formal recognition.